Past Event! Note: this event has already taken place.

 Are you a graduate student in search of the ever-elusive research question?
 Or maybe you have a research question but you just aren’t satisfied with it?
 If so, this workshop is for you.

 This workshop – or ‘playshop’ – will draw on Gamestorming, a technique used by entrepreneurs and innovators in the business world involving the use of games, play, and/or visual methods to unlock (and unclog) our thinking in surprising ways.
 By the end of the session, you will walk away with:

 - provisional research questions;

-- strategies for generating more ideas and working through writer’s block; and
+- strategies for generating more ideas and working through writer’s block

 About the Facilitator: Brittany is a yoga teacher, Coach, and PhD student in Applied Linguistics and Discourse Studies here at Carleton University.
 She has many years of experience with coaching other students through their writing process, and employs gamestorming strategies frequently with her clients and in her own writing.
-If you have any questions, please contact Brittany at firstname.lastname@example.org.
+If you have any questions about this workshop, please contact Brittany at firstname.lastname@example.org.